-The emergency water source will be from a hydrant system.
+The emergency water source will be from a 2,400 gallon fire cistern and will be located ~140 feet to the northeast of the structure.
 Contact the Boulder Mountain Fire Protection District (303-440-0235) for more information and specific details.